aston448/ultrawide/README.md

 #### Adding a New Design Item ####
 To add, say, a new Feature to your design:

  * Scope the Design Section to which the Feature is to be added by checking it in the scope (left) pane.
-It wil now appear in the editor pane.
+It will now appear in the editor pane.
  * Use the normal Add Feature control in the editor pane.
  * Default Feature Aspects are also added.
  * Edit the new Feature and add Scenarios to it as required.

  The Feature will not appear on the left as this is the baseline view.
 However, it will appear in its new place the Working Design pane if the Design Update is published and set to be included in the current Design Version.
-It will be marked as an added item (green plus icon)
+It will be marked as an added item (green plus icon)*[]:

  New Design Items added can be reordered in their current lists.
 Peer items are shown as placeholders so that a new item can be ordered as desired.
 New design items can be deleted completely if they were added by mistake.

 #### Modifying an Existing Design Item ####